TaTooKa/Erzahlspiel/docs/source/pages/basicrules.rst

 .. figure:: ../_static/images/amount-adv-dis-odds.png

+   as infered from this chart and its colors, the odds are usually more like a "spectrum" than a clearly defined scale.

 Whichever the case, the GM only defines *The Odds*, that is: which die the player must :hoverxref:`roll <rolling-the-dice>`.
 The player can decide to move forward with the action with those odds, or back down and try something else.

 .. _risk: